jurgob/jurgo-boemo-blog/content/blog/thinking_in_react_in_few_words/index.md

 };
 ```

+> 💡 If you’re not familiar with JavaScript getters, [check them out here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get).

-If you don't know what a JS getter is [check here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get).
-You could do an OOP version of this, but I hope the point is clear: `age` is not something you store and update anything, it is a value derived from `birthDate`.
+You could write an OOP version of this, but the point is clear: **`age` should not be stored — it’s derived from `birthDate`.**

+---

-## The React Tic Tac Toe challenge
+## The React Tic Tac Toe Challenge

-Now that you know what is a minimal state, let's think about React.
-Where do you put the state in React?
-Basically, if you are not using any state manager, you are gonna put it in the hook useState.
+Now that we understand minimal state, let’s bring that into React.

+Where do you store state in React?
+If you're not using an external state manager, you use the `useState` hook.

+Here’s the challenge:
-Now, Let's tackle this challenge: how many useState do you need to implement a Tic Tac Toe?
-The answer is: "only one and not the one you are probably thinking".
+**How many `useState` hooks do you need to implement Tic Tac Toe?**

-Now maybe you want to take a break and try to do it by yourself, or you want to read the [Tic Tac Toe tutorial](https://react.dev/learn/tutorial-tic-tac-toe) where people with much more patience than me are explaining you step-by-step the thought process you can follow.

-But here is the response for impatient guys like me:
+The answer: **Only one — and not the one you're probably thinking.**

+> 🧠 Want to try it yourself?
+Or check out the full [Tic Tac Toe tutorial](https://react.dev/learn/tutorial-tic-tac-toe) for a more patient explanation.

+But if you're like me and want the fast version:

 ```ts
   const initialMovesHistory: Move[] = [];
   const [movesHistory, setMoveHistory] = useState(initialMovesHistory);
 ```

-The only thing you need is the history of the moves done for the current game.
-Trust me on this.
-Check the code [here](https://stackblitz.com/edit/vitejs-vite-6q5ngvmj?file=src%2FApp.tsx), open the [App.tsx](https://stackblitz.com/edit/vitejs-vite-6q5ngvmj?file=src%2FApp.tsx) file and see the magic.
-How is it possible?
+That’s it!
+The only state you need is the **history of moves** for the current game.
+[Check the code here](https://stackblitz.com/edit/vitejs-vite-6q5ngvmj) (open [App.tsx](https://stackblitz.com/edit/vitejs-vite-6q5ngvmj?file=src%2FApp.tsx)) and see the magic in action.

+---

-### Some Types
+### Defining Types

-The reality is that you can derive anything else.
-But first some types:
+Here’s what we’re working with:

 ```ts
 type Player = 'x' | 'o';